Paska261/StackupJSBounty/README.md

 - **Overdraft Limit:** For checking accounts, try-catch is used to detect when withdrawals exceed the overdraft limit, preventing users from overdrawing their accounts.

-By using classes, switch statements, and try-catch statements judiciously, this website offers a smooth and error-tolerant user experience while providing a practical demonstration of how these programming constructs enhance code organization, manage user interactions, and ensure application reliability.
-Enjoy using the **Bank Account Management Website**!